 To figure out the best approach, ask yourself some key questions about your health and eating style.

-Ask your doctor what your diet goals should be.
-Do you need to bring down your cholesterol level and your blood pressure?
-Do you also have diabetes?
-Do you have extra pounds to lose?
-Do you have to be extra careful because heart disease runs in your family?
+Ask him what your diet goals should be.
+Do you need to bring down your cholesterol levels and blood pressure?
+Do you have diabetes or some extra pounds to lose?
+Does heart disease run in your family?

-These are a few of the things your doctor will consider when advising you.
-They may also refer you to a registered dietitian who works with people who have heart disease.
+These are a few of the things your doctor will consider when he gives you advice.
+He may also refer you to a registered dietitian, who works with people who have heart disease.

 2. What Are You Eating Now?

-"If, for example, you have a cup of coffee, a fat-laden croissant or a breakfast sandwich in the morning, followed by a fast-food burger lunch [and] a drive-thru dinner to end your commute, then you need to clear the table entirely and start new,” cardiologist John Kennedy, MD, says.
+"If, for example, you have a cup of coffee, a fat-laden croissant, or a breakfast sandwich in the morning, followed by a fast-food burger lunch [and] a drive-thru dinner to end your commute, then you need to clear the table entirely and start new," says cardiologist John Kennedy, MD.

-But if you usually eat foods that are good for you and a few that aren't, you might just need to fine-tune your diet, rather than totally overhaul it.
+But if you usually eat foods that are good for you along with a few that aren't, you might just need to fine-tune your diet, rather than overhaul it.

 3. How Motivated Are You?

-Change, big or small, takes work.
-But if it's a huge change, you need to be really motivated to keep it up.
+Change takes work.
+If you need to make some big-time revisions, you have to be motivated to keep it up.